Dr Candice Joseph

 My Experience

-There are so many different therapies and therapists to choose from and the task of finding the right help can feel daunting.
-I hope the information provided here will make the task a bit easier for you.
-I have worked in mental health services across NHS, charity and university sectors for over 10 years.
-Throughout my years of training and working therapeutically with younger children, adolescents and adults in mental health services, I have developed a deeper understanding of the emotional impact of challenging life events.
-I am skilled in developing a shared understanding with my clients about why they feel stressed, anxious, irritable or low in mood.
+I have worked in mental health services across the NHS, local authority and private sectors for over 10 years.
+I have developed a deeper understanding of the emotional impact of challenging life events and am skilled in developing a shared understanding with my clients about why they feel the way they do.
 This process alone can help people start to feel better about themselves and their situation.
 I am also skilled in sharing knowledge and ideas about different coping strategies to give my clients tools to cope with their difficulties, in addition to or instead of the ones they have developed already.

 I also have a strong research background.
-I worked at The University of Manchester and the Institute of Psychiatry, Psychology and Neuroscience, King’s College London researching areas such as psychosis, suicide and cannabis use and Acceptance and Commitment Therapy groups for adults experiencing psychosis.
+I have worked at The University of Manchester and the Institute of Psychiatry, Psychology and Neuroscience, King’s College London researching areas such as psychosis, suicide and cannabis use and Acceptance and Commitment Therapy groups for adults experiencing psychosis.
 I have co-authored academic publications and presented at academic conferences.
 My research skills enable me to critically appraise research related to my client’s difficulties and keep abreast of developing areas in clinical practice and evidence based therapies.

 My Values